wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

 === "C#"

+    ## Configure the Workshop

+    1. Open a terminal and navigate to the **src/csharp/workshop/AgentWorkshop.Client** folder.

+        ```powershell
+        cd build-your-first-agent-with-azure-ai-agent-service-workshop\src\csharp\workshop\AgentWorkshop.Client
+        ```

+        2. Add the **Project connection string** you copied from Azure AI Foundry to the user secrets, along with the model name.

+        ```powershell
+        dotnet user-secrets set "ConnectionStrings:AiAgentService" "<your_project_connection_string>"
+        dotnet user-secrets set "Azure:ModelName" "gpt-4o"
+        ```

     ## Project Structure

     Be sure to familiarize yourself with the key **subfolders** and **files** you’ll be working with throughout the workshop.